 Reasons malware outbreaks follow world leaders

-There could be a few reasons malware rates spike around prominent world leaders.
+There could be a few reasons malware rates spike around prominent world leaders, including Trump and Kim.
 Perhaps it's because their visits, controversial statements, or actions shine a light on a specific place.

 Another theory Geers has is that reconnaissance plays a part in each of these malware spikes.